11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 Sleep Score & Stage Breakdown: A single easy score plus light/deep/REM breakdowns you can read quickly in the Samsung Health app.

-Overnight SpO₂ trends & breathing flags: The ring logs overnight blood-oxygen patterns and can highlight big drops or breathing irregularities as flags for further review.
+Overnight SpO₂ trends & breathing flags: The ring logs overnight blood-oxygen levels and can flag significant drops or breathing irregularities for further review.
 This is screening-level information — useful cues, not a medical diagnosis.

 Skin-temperature trends: Nightly temperature changes help the app detect illness, cycle shifts or other events that affect sleep.

-Energy / Readiness score: Galaxy AI turns sleep, activity, and biometric trends into an “Energy” summary so you get a single, practical takeaway each morning.
+Energy / Readiness score: Galaxy AI turns sleep, activity, and biometric trends into an “Energy” summary, giving you a single, practical takeaway each morning.

 Where it stands: